Generative Quantile Regression with Variability Penalty: Scalable Computation for PGQR

 \subsection{Single-Model Training for PGQR}

 As illustrated in Section \ref{sec:pen}, PGQR's performance depends greatly on the regularization parameter $\lambda \geq 0$ in the variability penalty \eqref{eq:pen}.
-If $\lambda$ is too small or if $\lambda = 0$, then we may underestimate the true conditional variance of $p(Y \mid \bm{X})$ and/or encounter the vanishing variability phenomenon.
+If $\lambda$ is too small or if $\lambda = 0$, then we may underestimate the true conditional variance of $p(Y \mid \bm{X})$ and/or encounter vanishing variability.
 On the other hand, if $\lambda$ is too large, then we may overestimate the conditional variance.
 Due to the large number of parameters in a DNN, tuning $\lambda$ would be quite burdensome if we had to repeatedly evaluate the deep generative network $G(\cdot,\tau)$ for multiple choices of $\lambda$ and training sets.
-In particular, using cross-validation to tune $\lambda$ is computationally infeasible for DNNs, especially if the size of the training set is large.
+In particular, using cross-validation to tune $\lambda$ is infeasible for DNNs, especially if the size of the training set is large.

-Inspired by the idea of \emph{Generative Multiple-purpose Sampler} (GMS) introduced by \cite{https://doi.org/10.48550/arxiv.2006.00767}, we instead propose to \textit{include} $\lambda$ as an additional input in the generator, along with data $\bm{X}$ and quantile $\tau$.
+Inspired by the idea of \emph{Generative Multiple-purpose Sampler} (GMS) \citep{https://doi.org/10.48550/arxiv.2006.00767}, we instead propose to \textit{include} $\lambda$ as an additional input in the generator, along with data $\bm{X}$ and quantile $\tau$.
 In other words, we impose a discrete uniform distribution $p(\lambda)$ for $\lambda$ whose support $\Lambda$ is a grid of candidate values for $\lambda$.
 We then estimate the network $G(\cdot,\tau,\lambda)$ with the modified PGQR loss function,